Weekly Discussion Instructions

 - I didn't understand what you mean by this prompt so how do I answer it?

-- Do your best to answer it as best you can, and in your answer you can also explain any uncertainties or different interpretations of the question.
+- Do your best to answer it as best you can.
+In your answer you can also explain any uncertainties or different interpretations of the question.
 Other students may be grappling with the same confusion.
-Life is full of uncertainties, build your skills to resolve them now
+Life is full of uncertainties, build your skills to resolve them now.

 - Can't we just skip the discussion?